gnugat/redaktilo/doc/01-tutorial.md

 The insertion is also directional: you can either insert a new line before the current one, or after it.

-**Note**: once the insertion done, the cursor moves to the new line.

 For now the modification is only done in memory, to actually apply your changes to the file you need to save it: